mesaguy/ansible-prometheus/promcron.md

 By default, the Prometheus node_exporter textfiles directory cannot be written to by non-privileged users.
 The permissions can be altered to allow non-privileged users to write to the textfiles directory or the destination files can be created with the correct permissions in advance.

-To allow user 'app' to run the following cronjob:
+To allow user 'app' to run the following cron job:

     0 0 * * * find /var/app/tmp -mtime +1 -delete; promcron daily_delete_app_tmp $?